MANTAN02/Movie_Recommendation_app/README.md

 This project is a movie recommendation system that leverages user demographics (age and gender) to provide personalized movie suggestions.
-It's implemented in TypeScript and uses several data science principles to generate relevant recommendations.
+It uses several data science principles to generate relevant recommendations.
 Data Science Concepts Used

 Demographic Filtering: